exporo/messenger-service-provider/README.md

 ```

-Now, declare a message bus for handling:
+As with sending, we need to declare a message bus for handling too:

 ```
 protected $messageBuses = [